$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control: The proposed optimization algorithm

 where $\xi$ is the vector containing the absorber parameters, and $f_p$ is the $p$-norm of the vector containing the squared amplitudes of the controlled resonance peaks

 $\chi$ is a normalizing factor, which does not affect the norm and avoids bad numerical conditioning for large $p$.
 A typical choice for $\chi$ is

-For practical reasons, the total mass of the absorbers should not exceed a maximum $m_{Max}$, which is translated by the addition of a linear inequality constraint in problem (\ref{eq:optimizationProblem}).
+For practical reasons, the total mass of the absorbers should not exceed a maximum $m_{\text{Max}}$, which is translated by the addition of a linear inequality constraint in problem (\ref{eq:optimizationProblem}).
 It was generally observed in the literature (e.g.~\cite{nishihara2002closed,Leung2008}), and by the authors as well, that the mass constraint is usually active in the optimum design.
 The convergence of the algorithm may thus be accelerated when an equality constraint is imposed.

 The gradients of the $p$-norm are computed analytically in the proposed algorithm.
-From Equation~\eqref{eq:pnorm}, the $l^{th}$ element of the gradient of the $p$-norm with respect to the absorbers parameters is given by
+From Eq.~\eqref{eq:pnorm}, the $l^{th}$ element of the gradient of the $p$-norm with respect to the absorbers parameters is given by